Recreational Marijuana Market

-Even then, Canada is still a small global market when it comes to marijuana use.
-Other countries are closely watching how the legalization of pot goes in Canada before making up their own decisions.
+Even then, Canada is a relatively small market when it comes to marijuana use globally.
+Governments in other countries are closely watching how the legalization of pot goes in Canada before making their own decisions.

 Other countries will, no doubt, decriminalize weed in the coming years.
-Right now, Australia and Germany are two countries that are closing in on legalizing recreational marijuana.
+Right now, Australia and Germany are closing in on legalizing recreational marijuana.

 Those are the kinds of numbers that should make any investor sit up and take notice.

-Seven years is a long ways away though.
-And the legal marijuana market is still in its infancy; most of the big players in the marijuana industry have yet to report really big sales or profits.
-That hasn’t prevented investors from sending their share prices soaring with nosebleed valuations.
+Seven years is a long way away though, and the legal marijuana market is still in its infancy.
+Most of the big players in the marijuana industry have yet to report really big sales or profits.
+That hasn’t prevented investors from sending share prices soaring with nosebleed valuations.

 Recreational Marijuana Penny Stocks

-Because medicinal marijuana has been legal in Canada for years, most of the biggest marijuana stocks are based in Canada, including Canopy Growth Corp (NYSE:CGC), Tilray Inc (NASDAQ:TLRY), and Cronos Group Inc (NASDAQ:CRON).
+Because medicinal marijuana has been legal in Canada for years, most of the biggest marijuana stocks are based in that country, including Canopy Growth Corp (NYSE:CGC), Tilray Inc (NASDAQ:TLRY), and Cronos Group Inc (NASDAQ:CRON).

-While they’re based in Canada, they’re known to most American investors because, in addition to being listed on the Toronto Stock Exchange (ninth-largest in the world based on market capitalization), they also trade in the U.S. Location, location, location.
+While they’re based in Canada, they’re known to most American investors because, in addition to being listed on the Toronto Stock Exchange (ninth-largest exchange in the world, based on market capitalization), they also trade in the U.S.

-But there are a lot of other big, well-known marijuana stocks, including Aphria Inc (OTCMKTS:APHQF, TSE:APH), which trades in Canada.
-It does trade on the over-the-counter (OTC) markets, but most investors tend to shun the Wild West of investing and erroneously conclude that if a stock trades on the OTC markets, it should be avoided.
+But there are a lot of other big, well-known marijuana stocks, including Aphria Inc (OTCMKTS:APHQF, TSE:APH), which mainly trades in Canada.
+It also trades in the over-the-counter (OTC) market, but most investors tend to shun it as the Wild West of investing, and they erroneously conclude that if a stock trades on the OTC market, it should be avoided.

 Not so.
-There are a large number of solid recreational and medicinal marijuana penny stocks that trade in Canada.
-While the rising ride has certainly been kind to the marijuana industry in general, not all are worth a second look.
-But some marijuana penny stocks definitely are.
+There are many solid recreational and medicinal marijuana penny stocks that trade in Canada.
+While the rising ride has certainly been kind to the marijuana industry in general, not all cannabis stocks are worth a second look.
+But some definitely are.

-Where any stock that traded under a dollar per share was called a penny stock, thanks to inflation, that definition has been broadened.
-For the purpose of this article, a penny stock is defined as any equity trading for under $10.00.
+Wherein any stock that traded under a dollar per share was called a penny stock, thanks to inflation, that definition has broadened.
+For the purpose of this article, a penny stock is any equity trading for under $10.00.

-Investors may think marijuana penny stocks are not worth their while, but ignoring a stock simply because of its share price could mean missing out on large gains.
+Some investors may think that marijuana penny stocks are not worth their while, but ignoring a stock simply because of its current share price could mean missing out on large gains.

-Conversely, paying attention to a stock simply because it is big isn’t a sure thing either.
+Conversely, paying attention to a stock simply because it is big isn’t a sure thing.
 Just ask those who invested their retirement savings in higher-priced, so-called safe stocks like Lehman Brothers Holdings Inc., Nortel Networks Corporation, and Enron Corporation.